-In the financial sector, a globalized world means that with the aid of technology, one can buy and sell shares of an Italian pharmaceutical firm from a desktop in Namibia!
+A globalized world means that with the aid of technology, you can buy and sell shares of an Italian firm from a desktop in Namibia!

-You would then only have to deal with the commissions and transaction fees (including capital gains tax) locally pertaining to your online trades.
+You would then only have to deal with the commissions and transaction fees (capital gains tax) locally pertaining to your online trades.

-You can only do your bit by promoting and backing policy-makers that can enforce good trade laws.
+You can only do your bit by promoting and backing policy-makers who can enforce good trade laws.
 This would force both local and international competitors to play by the same rules.

-The penalties for financial misconduct should be a lot greater to deter exploitation and not simply give perpetrators the proverbial slap on the wrist.
+Penalties for financial misconduct should be a lot greater to deter exploitation.
+Rather, perpetrators still get the proverbial slap on the wrist.

-The creative destruction of the financial system will be fostered by the advent of the cryptocurrency and its underlying blockchain technology.
+The creative destruction of the financial system will be brought about by cryptocurrency and its underlying blockchain technology.

-Depending on its uptake, and whether the authorities can legitimise its legality, we may have both individuals and governments using decentralized currencies to engage in trade.
+Depending on its uptake, and whether the authorities can legitimize its legality, we may see individuals and governments using decentralized currencies.

-The Venezuelan president for one, is investigating the concept of a national cryptocurrency dubbed ´Petro´ to use for trading and to alleviate dependency on (heavily interest-ridden) loans.
+The Venezuelan president is investigating the concept of a national cryptocurrency dubbed ´Petro´.
+They would use it to alleviate dependency on (heavily interest-ridden) loans.